 - Only use straps recommended for paddle board transport.

 - Pads are recommended to avoid damage to the board and vehicle.

-- Always place the board face up on the racks, with the fin facing forward towards the front of the vehicle.
+- Always place the board with the traction pad downward on the racks, with the fin facing forward towards the front of the vehicle.

 - Do not over tighten the straps, as this can cause damage to the board.

 - Make sure to give adequate spacing between the front and back racks.